Mirantis/mke-docs/content/docs/configuration/tls-certificates.md

 Controller will restart, and applications exposed through it may experience a short period of unavailability.

-## Use the MKE web UI to align your TLS certificates and keys
+## Use the MKE web UI to align TLS artifacts

 1. Log in to the MKE web UI as an administrator.